Claudette Colvin: Twice Toward Justice

 Claudette Colvin: Twice Toward Justice is a 2009 young adult nonfiction book by Phillip Hoose, recounting the experiences of Claudette Colvin in Montgomery, Alabama, during the Civil Rights Movement.

 Plot

-This book covers the experiences of Claudette Colvin in the 1950s, specifically focusing on her role in the Civil Rights Movement and her involvement in the Browder v.
+This book covers the experiences of Claudette Colvin in the 1950s, focusing on her role in the Civil Rights Movement and her involvement in the Browder v.
 Gayle trial.
-Colvin is notable within the case because she refused to give up her seat on a Montgomery bus when she was 15 years old and nine months before Rosa Parks refused to give up her seat.
+Colvin's case is important because she refused to give up her seat on a Montgomery bus when she was 15 years old, nine months before Rosa Parks refused to give up her seat.